What causes gastroenteritis?

 Water is a reasonable first option but will not replenish lost electrolytes and this can sometimes cause low sodium which is potentially serious.
 Flat lemonade, milk, lucozade, other soft drinks are not recommended.

-Continue to breast feed and if there is vomiting offer oral rehydration therapy (ORT) .
-With formula fed infants try halving the concentration of formula but if vomiting persists just use ORT.
+Continue to breast feed and if there is vomiting offer oral rehydration therapy (ORT).
+With formula fed infants just use ORT.
 Do not use solids while there is vomiting.
 The mainstay of therapy in the vomiting infant is to administer small amounts of fluid frequently.
 Therapy should be initiated with 5ml lots given every 1 to 2 minutes.
+Aim for about 100-150 mls per hour.
+(10-20mls/kg/hr).
 A syringe is useful.
 Although this technique is labor intensive it can be done by a parent and will deliver 150 to 300 ml/hour.
 As the vomiting lessens, larger amounts of ORT can be given after longer intervals.
 Once rehydration is accomplished, other fluids including milk and age appropriate foods can be introduced.
 If the vomiting continues despite efforts to administer fluids hospital is required.

 Use the ORT as described.
-Many children will not like the taste but if thirsty a dehydrated child will drink anything.
+Many children will not like the taste.
+If this is a problem, use dilute apple juice as an alternative.
+Aim for 150-250mls per hour depending on age and size.
+(10-20mls/kg/hr).
+Give this in small amounts frequently.
 As the vomiting eases then start age appropriate foods including complex carbohydrates (rice, potatoes, bread and cereals), lean meats, yogurt, fruits and vegetables.
 Foods to be avoided include fatty foods or foods high in simple sugars (juices and soft drinks).